telerik/maui-docs/controls/datapager/data-binding.md

 this.BindingContext = new ViewModel();
 ```

-## Binding to the PagedSource property of the RadDataPager
+## Binding to the PagedSource Property of the RadDataPager

-More often your collection will be a simple `List`, or an `ObservableCollection`,  or a collection that inherits from `IEnumerable`.
+Often, your collection will be a simple `List`, an `ObservableCollection`, or a collection that inherits from `IEnumerable`.
 Unless you had paging in mind when you designed your project, it is almost certain that your data source will not be pageable out of the box.
-From here on you have to bind to the `PagedSource` (`IEnumerable`) property of the `RadDataPager`.
+In these scenarios, bind to the `PagedSource` (`IEnumerable`) property of the `RadDataPager`.

 ![DataPager PagedSource](images/)

-The image above explains the steps how to bind to the `PagedSource` property of the DataPager:
+The image above illustrates the process for binding to the `PagedSource` property of the DataPager:

-1. Assign an `IEnumerable` to the `Source` of a `RadDataPager`,
+1. You assign an `IEnumerable` to the `Source` of a `RadDataPager`.
 1. The `RadDataPager` wraps the `Source` in a `PageableCollection`.
 1. The `Source` is exposed through the `RadDataPager.PagedSource` property.
-1. Attach any number of ItemsControls to the `PagedSource` and they will be automatically paged.
+1. You attach any number of item controls to the `PagedSource` and they are paged automatically.

 Review the [Integration with DataGrid]({%slug datapager-datagrid%}) article, for more details how to use the `PagedSource` property.